biopragmatics/oquat/docs/unknowns/source/foodon.md

 | APNI:73475   |        1 | [FOODON:03414835](http://purl.obolibrary.org/obo/FOODON_03414835) |
 | APNI:73568   |        1 | [FOODON:03414837](http://purl.obolibrary.org/obo/FOODON_03414837) |

-## `CCPR` (1)
+## `CCPR`

+There are 1 usages of `CCPR` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CCPR)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CCPR).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                                                              |
 |---------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | CCPR:   |       41 | [FOODON:03411385](http://purl.obolibrary.org/obo/FOODON_03411385), [FOODON:03413372](http://purl.obolibrary.org/obo/FOODON_03413372), [FOODON:03413374](http://purl.obolibrary.org/obo/FOODON_03413374), [FOODON:03413379](http://purl.obolibrary.org/obo/FOODON_03413379), [FOODON:03413380](http://purl.obolibrary.org/obo/FOODON_03413380), ... |

-## `CEC` (2)
+## `CEC`

+There are 2 usages of `CEC` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CEC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20CEC).

 | curie    |   usages | nodes                                                             |
 |----------|----------|-------------------------------------------------------------------|
 | CEC:1295 |        1 | [FOODON:03413569](http://purl.obolibrary.org/obo/FOODON_03413569) |
 | CEC:1336 |        1 | [FOODON:03413675](http://purl.obolibrary.org/obo/FOODON_03413675) |

-## `Codex` (2)
+## `Codex`

+There are 2 usages of `Codex` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Codex)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Codex).

 | curie      |   usages | nodes                                                             |
 |------------|----------|-------------------------------------------------------------------|
 | Codex::460 |        1 | [FOODON:03301343](http://purl.obolibrary.org/obo/FOODON_03301343) |
 | Codex::414 |        1 | [FOODON:03412975](http://purl.obolibrary.org/obo/FOODON_03412975) |

-## `DPNL` (1)
+## `DPNL`

+There are 1 usages of `DPNL` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DPNL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DPNL).

 | curie      |   usages | nodes                                                             |
 |------------|----------|-------------------------------------------------------------------|
 | DPNL:10479 |        1 | [FOODON:03414741](http://purl.obolibrary.org/obo/FOODON_03414741) |

-## `Europe` (2)
+## `Europe`

+There are 2 usages of `Europe` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Europe)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Europe).

 | curie       |   usages | nodes                                                             |
 |-------------|----------|-------------------------------------------------------------------|
 | Europe::460 |        1 | [FOODON:03301343](http://purl.obolibrary.org/obo/FOODON_03301343) |
 | Europe::414 |        1 | [FOODON:03412975](http://purl.obolibrary.org/obo/FOODON_03412975) |

-## `GRIN` (2)
+## `GRIN`

+There are 2 usages of `GRIN` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GRIN)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GRIN).

 | curie     |   usages | nodes                                                             |
 |-----------|----------|-------------------------------------------------------------------|
 | GRIN:2276 |        1 | [FOODON:00003172](http://purl.obolibrary.org/obo/FOODON_00003172) |
 | GRIN:7676 |        1 | [FOODON:03411369](http://purl.obolibrary.org/obo/FOODON_03411369) |

-## `INDEX` (1)
+## `INDEX`

+There are 1 usages of `INDEX` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20INDEX)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20INDEX).

 | curie          |   usages | nodes                                                             |
 |----------------|----------|-------------------------------------------------------------------|
 | INDEX:FUNGORUM |        1 | [FOODON:03414555](http://purl.obolibrary.org/obo/FOODON_03414555) |

-## `ISTA` (1)
+## `ISTA`

+There are 1 usages of `ISTA` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ISTA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ISTA).

 | curie   |   usages | nodes                                                             |
 |---------|----------|-------------------------------------------------------------------|
 | ISTA:   |        1 | [FOODON:03414315](http://purl.obolibrary.org/obo/FOODON_03414315) |

-## `KEW` (1)
+## `KEW`

+There are 1 usages of `KEW` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KEW)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20KEW).

 | curie      |   usages | nodes                                                             |
 |------------|----------|-------------------------------------------------------------------|
 | KEW:178075 |        1 | [FOODON:03414784](http://purl.obolibrary.org/obo/FOODON_03414784) |

-## `LANGUAL` (2)
+## `LANGUAL`

+There are 2 usages of `LANGUAL` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20LANGUAL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20LANGUAL).

 | curie         |   usages | nodes                                                             |
 |---------------|----------|-------------------------------------------------------------------|
 | LANGUAL:C0195 |        1 | [FOODON:00001216](http://purl.obolibrary.org/obo/FOODON_00001216) |
 | LANGUAL:C0220 |        1 | [FOODON:03301343](http://purl.obolibrary.org/obo/FOODON_03301343) |

-## `MANSFELD` (2)
+## `MANSFELD`

+There are 2 usages of `MANSFELD` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MANSFELD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MANSFELD).

 | curie          |   usages | nodes                                                             |
 |----------------|----------|-------------------------------------------------------------------|
 | MANSFELD:126   |        1 | [FOODON:00003172](http://purl.obolibrary.org/obo/FOODON_00003172) |
 | MANSFELD:23859 |        1 | [FOODON:03411369](http://purl.obolibrary.org/obo/FOODON_03411369) |

-## `MSW3` (12)
+## `MSW3`

+There are 12 usages of `MSW3` in `foodon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MSW3)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MSW3).

 | curie         |   usages | nodes                                                             |
 |---------------|----------|-------------------------------------------------------------------|